Interpretable Meta-Measure for Model Performance: Real data examples

+Now, we demonstrate the advantages of EPP \metascores in \leaderboards on a MementoML \citep{kretowicz2020mementoml} database, that is a~large-scale benchmark on 30 binary classification data sets from the OpenML.
+We selected 5 machine learning algorithms: gradient boosting machines (\texttt{gbm}), a generalized linear model with regularization (\texttt{glmnet}), k-nearest neighbours (\texttt{kknn}), and two implementations of random forest (\texttt{RF} and \texttt{ranger}).
+Each algorithm was trained with 400 different, randomly chosen hyperparameter configurations.
+For each data set, models were tested on 20 random train/test splits with AUC as a performance measure.
+This gave us an overall number of AUC values equal to $30 \cdot 20 \cdot 5 \cdot 400 = 1 200 000$.

-On the computed AUC scores, we applied methodology of calculating EPP presented in Section~\ref{sec:epp} and Figure~\ref{fig:elo}.~As a~single round, we consider comparison of performances of two models with specified hyperparameters on the same data set, yet not necessary on the same train\slash test split.
-As a~result, we have obtained EPP scores for each data-model-hyperparameters combination, which gave us $30 \cdot 5 \cdot 400 = 60 000$ values of EPP scores.
+On the computed AUC \scores, we calculated the EPP \metascore introduced in Section~\ref{sec:epp} and Figure~\ref{fig:elo_unified}.~As~a~single \round, we consider a train/test split.
+A \match is a comparison of performances of two models with specified hyperparameters on the same data set, yet not necessarily on the same train/test split.
+As a~result, we have obtained EPP values for each data-model-hyperparameter combination, which gave us $30 \cdot 5 \cdot 400 = 60 000$ values of EPP \metascores.

-In Figure~\ref{fig:grid_elo_boxplots_all}, there are the distributions of EPP scores across models and data sets.
-The longer boxplot means greater potential for model tuning, for example, we can see that tree-based models (gbm, RF, and ranger) perform better on data set number \textit{madelon} than the other two models.
-Also, all of EPP scores for random forest are positive, this means that generally, the performance of random forest is over the average.
-Due to the independent sampling of hyperparameters, a~part of glmnet models achieved AUC score equals 0.5 or less.
-Drawing too high penalty alpha led to removing all variables from the model and thus reducing the model to the simple mean.
-The models with AUC $0.5$ always loses with other models, which causes a~huge range of values of EPP scores for glmnet.
+The performance of models is highly variable due to the data set, which can be seen in Figure~\ref{fig:grid_elo_boxplots_part}, where the distributions of EPP \metascore values across models and data sets are shown.
+The longer boxplot means greater potential for model tuning; for example, we can see that tree-based models (\texttt{gbm} , \texttt{RF}, and \texttt{ranger}) perform better on data set \textit{madelon} than the other two models.
+Also, all of the EPP values for random forest are positive, which means that, generally, the performance of random forest is above the average.
+Due to the independent sampling of hyperparameters and an excessive $L_1$ penalty in regularization, a~part of the \texttt{glmnet} models achieved AUC score equal to 0.5 or less.
+The models with AUC=$0.5$ always lose against other models, which causes a~huge range of values of EPP scores for \texttt{glmnet}.